GoofyOzy4/lineage-a3core-gsi/README.md

 ## 📱 • [GSI Maintained by Andyyan](https://sourceforge.net/projects/andyyan-gsi/files/).
 This is a custom **AOSP-based** ROM, adapted specifically for the **Samsung A03 Core**.

-**LineageOS GSI** *(by Andy Ayan)*, tailored for the **Samsung A03 Core**, offers a custom rom experience on treble droid with a focus on performance and optimization.
+**LineageOS GSI** *(by Andy Yan)*, tailored for the **Samsung A03 Core**, offers a custom rom experience on trebledroid with a focus on performance and optimization.

 ---

 ## **⚠️ • Disclaimer:**
-I am **not** responsible for any damage, bootloops, or bricked devices caused by using this GSI.
-Use at your own risk.
+I am **not** responsible for any damage, bootloops, or bricked devices caused by using this GSI. **Use at your own risk**.

 ---

 ## **📃 • Documentation**

 **Note:** **I am not** the maintainer of the GSI or ROM itself.
 I am an **UNOFFICIAL maintainer** of the device port.
-I will continue to update this GSI fork, including any AIO module part for optimization if needed, and tweaks for better user experiance.
+I will continue to update this GSI fork, including any my AIO module part for optimization if needed, and tweaks for better user experiance.

-A big thanks to everyone tagged below for their contributions!
+### A big thanks to everyone tagged below for their contributions!

 ---